0xPolygonMiden/miden-vm/docs/src/design/chiplets/memory.md

 For every memory access operation (i.e., read or write a word or element), a new row is added to the memory table.
 If neither `ctx` nor `addr` have changed, the `v` columns are set to equal the values from the previous row (except for any element written to).
 If `ctx` or `addr` have changed, then the `v` columns are initialized to $0$ (except for any element written to).

-The amortized cost of reading or writing a single value is between $4$ and $5$ trace cells (this accounts for the trace cells needed for $16$-bit range checks).
-Thus, from the performance standpoint, this approach is roughly $2.5$x worse than the simple contiguous write-once memory described earlier.
-However, our view is that this trade-off is worth it given that this approach provides read-write memory, context separation, and eliminates the contiguous memory requirement.

 ### AIR constraints

 We first define the memory chiplet selector flags. $s_0$, $s_1$ and $s_2$ will refer to the chiplet selector flags.